starlinglab/archive-explorer/README.md

 - Mainnet - https://opensea.io/
 - Testnet - https://testnets.opensea.io/

 Starling Access Tokens have a self-referencing link to this app embedded inside them.
-The link can be accessed by using the `View Webiste` button in the menu of the token on Open Sea.
+The link can be accessed by using the `View Website` button in the menu of the token on Open Sea.

 When in the app, to load the asset click `Connect` at the top right corner.
 You will be required to connect to your MetaMask wallet and sign an attestation for use with LIT.